FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 ..
 R15

-Appendix can be added to the document using \appendix command. any content after
-\appendix will be added to the appendix.
-In the report or book class, we have to use \chapter to indicate that the chapters are to be numbered as appendices.
+Appendix can be added to the document using \appendix command.
+Any content after the \appendix command will be added to the appendix.
+In the report or book class, we have to use \chapter command to indicate that the chapters are to be numbered as appendices.

-similarly for the article class we have to use the section command to indicate that sections are to be numbered as appendices.
+Similarly for the article class, we have to use the \section command to indicate the sections that are to be numbered as appendices.

 ..
 L16